-If you are looking for a manufacturing way to create low-volume plastic parts, vacuum casting may be one of the most popular ones.
-The vacuum casting prototypes are often applied to test your design.
+If you are looking for a manufacturing way to create low-volume plastic parts, vacuum casting may be one of the most popular and cost-effective ones.
+The vacuum casting prototypes are often applied to test your unique design.
 Here are the details about tolerance that we offer you:

-- As for the tolerance of silicone mold, its tolerance can reach is around +-0.1MM.
+- As for the tolerance of silicone mold, it can reach around±0.1MM.
 After checking and assembling, we will continue making more silicone molds to create more prototypes.

 - The tolerance on finished parts can reach +-0.15MM.

 - If the size of vacuum casting parts is more than 1000MM, the tolerance on the parts can reach +-0.2MM.

 We usually apply vacuum casting to create front and rear bumpers with the maximum size of 2 meters.